Getting Started

 VA has a new certifying official section and another directly for school administrators.

 What do I do first?
 How do I even get started?
-Every staff professional new to this field will have a long list of questions.
+Every staff professional new in this field will have a long list of questions.
 Starting right and getting organized are the keys to success.
-The Association of Veterans Education Certifying Officials (AVECO) can help with its informative SCO Beginner Boot Camp, in addition to periodic training offerings from VA’s Education Service:
+The Association of Veterans Education Certifying Officials (AVECO) can help with its informative training and conferences (online and in person offerings!).
+Please get connected and attend an upcoming session.

 Enrollment Manager

-Enrollment Manager is the current online platform that allows SCOs and VACOs to submit benefits to the VA for processing.
+Enrollment Manager is the online platform that allows SCOs and VACOs to submit benefits to the VA for processing.
 A link to VA training resources, FAQs, and guides is below.
-The system just rolled out on March 6, 2023, so please check back for up to date resources!

 Ask VA FAQs